-Making knowledge work for forests and people
+Making knowledge work for people and forests

 Together we can achieve sustainable management of tropical forestlands for the benefit of people, conservation and sustainable development.